adex720/Ascension/ascensions.md

 ## Opinions from several people <a name="opinion"></a>

 ### ADEX##2242 (Prestige 379) <a name="opinion-adex"></a>:
-When I first heard about the idea of ascensions I was strictly againts them.
+When I first heard about the idea of ascensions I was strictly against them.
 I didn't agree with the original reasons why it needs to be added.
 The updates on prestigeshop have made the game less boring and a new perk or new levels for early maxable perks such as greed would make it less repeative.
 Greed could continue having change for double shards from hunting.
 The first levels shall be relatively cheap.
 The maximum chance for this doesn't need to be 100%.
 It could be as low as 30% but would still make the shop significantly less repeative when the buff per token ratio is chosen well.

 I haven't had long term problems with low motivation yet am at almost prestige 400.
-Less repeatitivy would be good, but it can be other forms as "enchaned prestige".
+Less repetitive would be good, but it can be other forms as "enchaned prestige".
 I personally get more motivation from frequent smaller updates then from seldom big changes.
 Farming has given me a lot motivation, mostly from being high on the leaderboard, but also at the start, from exploring the new mechanics.
 A smaller update could've done the same too.
 I hope that if ascensions will become a thing, they would have new things to explore and sample with.
 Dimensions should also feel like something new even after you have reached multiple of them.

-If a new form of progression was added what I want to see is it making a significant cahange to the gameplay after.
+If a new form of progression was added what I want to see is it making a significant change to the gameplay after.
-Unique heroes from ascensions make the gamepaly different, but it will take time until you reach your second hero.
+Unique heroes from ascensions make the gameplay different, but it will take time until you reach your second hero.
 This will result in the gameplay being the same for the whole ascension, as of on concept B you can switch between dimensions.
-The concept of heroes is easy to understand and each palyer will relatively easy form their own opinion whether is it worth or not.
+The concept of heroes is easy to understand and each paler will relatively easy form their own opinion whether is it worth or not.
 This way the players already know well what will follow up from ascension and that way there shouldn't be high amount of people compaining that they want to undo the ascension.

 The heroes are a good idea since they're very simple, but still open for countless opportunities.
 There are ideas listed for heroes [here](#ideas-a), but the most important ones by what I think are more prestige tokens and __...__.
 Getting more prestige tokens makes progression feel fast and lets palyers to try out the later upgrades.
 A hero with only a multiplier one stat like sel price or mining speed is not a good idea, since that wouldn't make the gameplay less repeative.

-Dimensions really shines on being less repeative.
+Dimensions really shines on being less repetitive.
 With custom prestigemaster rewards and the ability to switch between dimesnion, players will find differences and feel it less repeatitive.
-Dimsensions also solve the issue of people thinking ascensions not being worth it after ascensioning: You can always go back the the original dimension.
+Dimensions also solve the issue of people thinking ascensions not being worth it after ascensioning: You can always go back the the original dimension.
-Implemention dimensions will require a lot of thought and balancing, and therefore take more time to implement.
+Implementation dimensions will require a lot of thought and balancing, and therefore take more time to implement.

 Both concepts handle guilds well, but I like more the way of concept A. This no longer merges top players and high guild buffs, allowing the top players to choose from a much larger set with still having maximum guild buff.
-And not only that, but lower prestige palyers from ascension 0 would get the change on being on top guilds and having significant impact in the guild buff.
+And not only that, but lower prestige players from ascension 0 would get the change on being on top guilds and having significant impact in the guild buff.

 My personal votes go 60% for no new forms, 30% for ascensions and 10% for dimensions.